 Finally, for those Disney Princesses who wind up betrothed or married (and nearly all of them do), they are one-man women.
 Like the female protagonists in romance novels aimed at older readers, Princesses become the property of just one man.
 A woman involved in prostitution, on the other hand, becomes (many would argue) the property of many, many, many men.

-corporation not wanting its brand to be associated with anything so “adult.”
+Too “adult” for Disney?
+Maybe adding to Disney’s quick disavowal of any connection with Suzy Favor Hamilton was the corporation not wanting its brand to be associated with anything so “adult.”
 After all, Disney is a “family” place.

 (Research in the United States indicates that between 15% and 30% of men have paid a sex worker for sex.
 But these activities typically occur quite outside of the family context.
 In fact, Mom probably has no clue just what Dad has been up to!)

 Disney actually does create and disseminate a good deal of more mature content.
 But it hides this more adult material under the names of the other companies it owns (or has owned in the past).
 These entities include Miramax, which, while owned by Disney, distributed the hyper-violent film Pulp Fiction, and was also behind the horror franchises Children of the Corn, Scream, and Hellraiser.